-From the 1969 album Clouds, “Both Sides Now” is about how a person moves through different states of mind from believing in dreams to waking up from them.
+The 1969 album Clouds, “Both Sides Now” is about how a person moves through different states of mind from believing in dreams to waking up from them.

-Lyrics: “Now old friends they’re acting strange / and they shake their heads, they say I’ve changed”
+Lyrics: “Now old friends they’re acting strange / and they shake their heads, they say I’ve changed”.

 Gil Scott-Heron is considered an early influential pioneer of what became hip-hop music.
 This legendary 1974 recording is spoken word over music.

 Lyrics: “The revolution will be no re-run, brothers / the revolution will be live”

 The optimistic spirit of “I Melt With You” is part of why it’s been a timeless classic since its release in 1982.